aboutcode-org/univers/README.rst

-univers was born out of the need for a mostly univeral way to perform software package version comparisons in VulnerableCode.
+**univers** was born out of the need for a mostly univeral way to store version ranges and to compare software package versions in VulnerableCode.

 Package version ranges and version constraints are useful and essential: